 - Don’t forget to charge your camera batteries.
 This is not the time to run out of batteries.
 But make sure to shut the camera down as well, to soak in the fact you are meeting gorillas.
 Enjoy the moment

 - Bring a waterproof jacket in case the weather changes.
-For other clothing tips, check the post from our friends at Wandermust Family on What to Wear for Gorilla Trekking.
+For other clothing tips, check what to wear for gorilla trekking.

 You might be interested in other posts on trekking like our 8-day Papua trek in the Baliem Valley, or wildlife encounters with the leopards in Wilpattu National Park in Sri Lanka.
 Sign-up for our newsletter to receive the new posts on our adventures on our round-the-world trip!